Joint Interagency Task Force-West Holds Change of Command Ceremony

 |Downloads:

-This work, Joint Interagency Task Force-West Holds Change of Command Ceremony [Image 2 of 2], by JIATF West, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Joint Interagency Task Force-West Holds Change of Command Ceremony, by JIATF West, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT